-The PCC and Force have been capturing the organisational and operational learning throughout the pandemic which will be used to inform any future recovery phase and post-incident review.
+The PCC and Force have been capturing the organisational and operational learning throughout the pandemic which will be used to inform any post-incident review.
 An early finding is that the Gold structure and its links to COT has enabled fast and co-ordinated decision making.